celom/proxio/README.md

-# Jotai-Supabase
+# proxio

-jotai-supabase is a project that combines the power of Jotai state management with the Supabase backend-as-a-service platform.
-It's built with React and TypeScript.
+Proxio combines the power of Jotai state management with Typescript to provide simple and efficient way to handle async requests in a React application.

 ## Installation